cwalsh27/Coder-File-Combining/README.md

 WLS has 24 trials\
 AWL has 96 (V1) or 32 (V2) trials

-Disclaimer: I did not make the DatavyuToSupercoder files and most of the code for combining.py
+Disclaimer: I did not make the DatavyuToSupercoder files or most of the code for combining.py